DIVINE PROVIDENCE, an exhibition by Umberto Crenca

 The exhibition is made possible by the support of BankNewport and Joseph A. Chazan, M.D.

-On Sunday, October 29 The Gillen Street Ensemble will be performing in the Wilbury Theatre Group’s performance space at the WaterFire Arts Center beginning at 7:00 p.m.
+On Sunday, October 29, Umberto Crenca and The Gillen Street Ensemble will be performing, People of Earth, in the Wilbury Theatre Group’s performance space at the WaterFire Arts Center beginning at 7:00 p.m.
 The musical improvisation collective is composed of nine members including Crenca, Susan Clausen, Christopher Anderson, Alan Greco, Alice Jackson, Armando Crenca, Cliff Wood, Mitch Mackenzie, and Heather Ahern.
 Guests can anticipate a combination of music, spoken word, movement, and video projections.
-More information and tickets available soon.
+More information and tickets available at thewilburygroup.org.

-The exhibition’s programming will conclude on Wednesday, November 8 with a moderated conversation with Umberto Crenca happening at 6:00 p.m. in the Gallery of the WFAC.
+The exhibition’s programming will conclude on Wednesday, November 8 with a moderated conversation with Umberto Crenca happening at 6:00 p.m. in the gallery of the WaterFire Arts Center.

 The WaterFire Arts Center store + gallery hours are Wednesday – Saturday, 10:00 a.m. – 5:00 p.m. and Thursday, 10:00 a.m. – 9:00 p.m.